-Most UC Hastings student applicants list wanting “to make a difference in the world” as their primary motives for attending law school, according to recent student surveys.
-A new center at UC Hastings will help law students build on that value and find ways to integrate it into their future legal practices.
+Most UC Law SF student applicants list wanting “to make a difference in the world” as their primary motives for attending law school, according to recent student surveys.
+A new center at UC Law SF will help law students build on that value and find ways to integrate it into their future legal practices.

 “We believe a lot of students lose their connection to why they came to law school in the 1L year,” Glidden said.
 “We want to offer students a vision and opportunity to see how they can incorporate public interest work into their role as a lawyer, wherever they may end up.”

-At UC Hastings, students have many opportunities to engage in social justice work – from doing pro bono legal aid work, to interning with non-profit and government agencies, to participating in clinics and externships, or getting involved in social justice-focused law journals and student groups.
+At UC Law SF, students have many opportunities to engage in social justice work – from doing pro bono legal aid work, to interning with non-profit and government agencies, to participating in clinics and externships, or getting involved in social justice-focused law journals and student groups.

 The opportunities stretch across multiple departments, from Student Services and Career Development to faculty-led centers.
 There are so many opportunities, in fact, that for the last two years, different law school departments formed a Social Justice Committee to organize offerings and identify gaps.
 This committee supported the creation of the new center.

 “We’ve known for a while that there needed to be a mechanism within the law school to coordinate all these opportunities and help students navigate their own path to social justice,” Silverstein said.